TechForGoodInc/Double-PDF/README.md

 Double PDF is compiled using pyinstaller with the onefile and noconsole options.

-1. Run the following code in the directory where you downloaded the source code in order to get a executable.
+1. Run the following code in the source code directory:
 `pyinstaller --onefile --noconsole --icon DoublePDF.ico --name DoublePDF  main.py`

-2. The dist folder contains the DoublePDF executable.
+2. The dist folder will contain the DoublePDF executable.